qPCR4vir/robotevo/README.md

  - `EvoScripts` TECAN Evoware templates and scripts.
 Includes our old, "manually" generated TECAN Evoware scripts for RNA extraction.

- - `tests.py`, `tests_output` are the test-scripts and corresponding outputs includimg englisch-commented protocols sintetized by running most of the exixting RobotEvo python scripts, both demo- and user-protocols.
+ - `tests.py`, `tests_output` are the test-scripts and corresponding outputs including englisch-commented protocols synthesized by running most of the exixting RobotEvo python scripts, both demo- and user-protocols.

 ---------------------------------------------------------------------------------------------